 Los Angeles Child Abuse Attorney

-with an experienced Los Angeles criminal defense lawyer from our office
+immediately consult with an experienced Los Angeles criminal defense lawyer.

 Crimes involving children carry very serious consequences and often there

 is a presumption of guilt associated with these crimes, not only by law

 enforcement but by the community at large.
 Due to this presumption of